MicroEJ/docs/KernelDeveloperGuide/securityManagement.rst

 - "*": the wildcard symbol represents ``everything`` it can be used for permission class name, permission name and permission actions.
 - "null": the ``null`` keyword represents a java ``null`` value, it can be used for permission name and permission actions.

-To simplify the file structure you can also choose to have empty object value for permissionClassName or permission actions such as show in the example above:
+To simplify the file structure you can also choose to have an empty object value for permission className or/and permission actions such as shown in the example above:

 .. code block:: JSON
 {